DRAGONS SHAPE CHINA – Asian Stories

-Many centuries from ancient time, the pearl shards laid buried in the ground in the mountains.
+Many centuries from ancient times, the pearl shards laid buried in the ground in the mountains.
 In a village lived a poor boy by the name of Min.
 By cutting grasses in the valley, he brought rice and tea for his blind mother.
 This year was exceedingly hot and extremely dry; the grasses died.
-Min had to travel up the West Mountains to find grass and where he discovers a magic pearl shards from the Pearl of Jade Dragon and Golden Phoenix.
+Min had to travel up the West Mountains to find grass and where he discovers a magic pearl shard from the Pearl created by the Jade Dragon and Golden Phoenix.

 For centuries River Kingdoms were in power and used the DRAGONS to fight over for the control of China.
 Such is the story of Dragon Min, a boy who became a River Dragon and helped the villagers.
 While becoming a Dragon, Min made mud banks around the river to hold shrimps, crabs, eels, and fish and the river irrigated the crops and vegetables.
 Thus, Dragon Min, like many other river dragons, is honored and respected for bringing change, good fortune, and wealth to the river, the villagers, and the farmers.
 And, thus dynasties grew.